IH (International Harvester) Logo

 The company acquires a defense plant in Kentucky and sets it up to produce modern modifications of its A, B, and 340 series tractors.
 American industrial designer Raymond Loewy developed the appearance of the machines and the new logo.

-The sign consisted of two letters H and I, superimposed on each other.
+The sign consisted of two letters, H and I, superimposed.
 The word Company was gradually removed from the company’s name, and the organization was increasingly called simply International Harvester.

-According to the design of Loewy, the working part of the tractor had an elongated narrow shape in red.
+According to Loewy’s design, the tractor’s working part had an elongated, narrow shape in red.
 The wheels were large and black.
 Therefore, in the center, two black stripes, H, and a red stripe, I, resembled a view of the tractor from above.

-Below the abbreviation was the full name of the company.
+Below the abbreviation was the company’s full name.

 1973 – 1985